EllzXn/galactic-lunarian-web/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors
 - **EllzXn** - [GitHub Profile](https://github.com/EllzXn)